 California Department of Fish and Game has been monitoring bighorn sheep in the San Gabriel Mountains since 1976.
 In 1980, the population was estimated at approximately 740 individuals – the largest population of mountain sheep in California.
-However, those numbers have since declined to just 39 bighorn sheep, largely due to habitat fragmentation, habitat loss, and modification, human disturbance, transportation construction, disease, poaching, and fire suppression.
+The San Gabriel Mountain population is not considered endangered, but it declined to just 90 bighorn sheep in 1995-2002.
+California’s desert bighorn sheep are threatened by a combination of habitat fragmentation, habitat loss, and modification, human disturbance, transportation construction, disease, poaching, and fire suppression.

-A recovery plan for the Desert bighorn sheep was developed in 2000.
+While the San Gabriel Mountain population has increased in recent years, the Sierra Nevada and Peninsular bighorn sheep populations are federally endangered.
+A recovery plan was developed in 2000.
 Attempts have been made to connect all portions of their existing habitat to allow the sheep to move freely through the Peninsular Ranges.

 Where can you spot it?

 Desert bighorn Sheep may be seen in the Sheep Mountain Wilderness in the San Gabriel Mountains, as well as Lookout Mountain, South Fork Lytle Creek, and Middle Fork Lytle Creek.
 Additionally, the California Department of Fish and Wildlife, U.S. Forest Service, and Society for the Conservation of Bighorn Sheep organize an annual San Gabriel Bighorn Sheep Survey every spring, open to the general public.